jfrog/SwampUp2021/SU-202-DevSecOps/doc/demo1-features.md

     }"
 ```

+An error is expected for this last call as we do not have this repo indexed by Xray

 ## Conclusion

-We have seen in details the main features of Xray.
+We have seen in the UI how to access and interact with Xray features.
 We have seen as well how to interact with the REST API, allowing us to automate our processes.